-Do not treat the good and the bad alike.
+Do not treat good and the bad alike.
 That will deter the good from doing good, and encourage the bad in their bad pursuits.
-Recompense everyone according to their deserts.
+Recompense every one according to one's deserts.
+Remember that mutual trust and good will between the ruler and the ruled are bred only through benevolence, justice, and service.

-Remember that mutual trust and goodwill between the ruler and the ruled are bred only through benevolence, justice and service.
-So, cultivate goodwill among the people; for their goodwill alone will save you from troubles.
-Your benevolence to them will be repaid by their trust in you, and your ill-treatment by their ill-will.
+So, cultivate goodwill amongst the people, for, their goodwill alone will save you from troubles.
+Your benevolence to them will be repaid by their trust in you and your ill-treatment by their illwill.
+Do not disregard the noble traditions set by our forbearers, which have promoted harmony and progress among the people; and do not initiate anything which might minimize their usefulness.
+The men who had established those noble traditions have had their reward; but responsibility will be yours if they are disturbed.

-Do not disregard the noble traditions established by our forbears, which have promoted harmony and progress among the people; and do not initiate anything which might minimize their usefulness.
-The men who had established these noble traditions have had their reward; but responsibility will be yours if they are disturbed.
-Try always to learn something from the experience of the learned and wise, and frequently consult them in state matters so that you might maintain the peace and goodwill which your predecessors had established in the land.
+Try always to learn something from the experience of the learned and the wise, and frequently consult them in state matters so that you might maintain the peace and goodwill, which your predecessors had established in the land.